 - Enhance your career goals by understanding international affairs and economy

 - Number of participating students has doubled in last decade

-- Possibilities for entire academic year, semester, summer programs, two week or
+- Possibilities for entire academic year, semester, summer programs, two week or other short-term programs

 - Interest in saving the rainforest, studying ancient Buddhist temples, living in an

 Check your financial aid agreements to see if they allow funding for international programs

 Be sure the credits will transfer to your U.S. university so you can graduate on time.

 Check with your school's STUDY-ABROAD OFFICE to see if your college belongs to a College Consortium.
 These are partnerships among colleges, usually in the same state or region.
 Among the many benefits this offers students are programs that may offer more choices, and advantages not available in schools not in the partnership.